 learn more about a 9/80 work schedule

-9/80 Work Schedule: A Complete Guide & Free Templates
+9/80 Work Schedule Guide: Examples & Templates

 Are you looking for a change to the traditional 9-5 schedule in your business?
 Meet the 9/80 work schedule, where you and your team get every other Friday off.